AlecDivito/coding-test/README.md

 The backend doesn't refresh, so when you make changes to it, you need to stop it and restart it again.

+Also for development, there are tests on the frontend.
+To run them, execute the
+follow: `npm run test`.

 ## Run Locally

 To run the application, just run `./run.sh`.
 Remember to give the correct file